Project 1: Imaging-based biomarkers

 Project 2: Molecularly-based biomarkers

-In addition to our work on imaging, we are also developing molecular biomarkers to predict therapy response and prognosis.
-Recently we have developed an individualized immune-based gene expression signature that predicts survival of non-small cell lung cancer and validated it in large cohorts of over 2,000 patients (Li et al. JAMA Oncology, 2017).
-In ongoing work, we are developing gene signatures that will identify which patients are most likely to benefit from radiation therapy in breast cancer.
+In addition to our work on imaging, we are also developing molecular biomarkers to predict therapy response and prognosis in several cancer types.
+Recently we have developed an individualized immune-based gene expression signature that predicts survival of patients with non-small cell lung cancer and validated it in large cohorts of over 2,000 patients (Li et al. JAMA Oncology, 2017).
+In another work, we developed an integrated radiosensitivity and immune gene signature that predicts which patients are most likely to benefit from radiotherapy in breast cancer (Cui et al. Clinical Cancer Research, 2018).
 Additionally, we are interested in early detection of aggressive cancers through analyses of the genetic profiles.

 Project 3: MRI-based radiation treatment planning

 MRI has important advantages over the current gold standard – CT for radiation treatment planning, including improved target delineation.
 However, the lack of electron density information in MRI has been a major technical hurdle for its clinical adoption.
 We developed a unifying Bayesian approach that combines both geometry and intensity information for more reliable electron density mapping using MRI (Gudur et al. PMB, 2014).
 In ongoing work we are further improving the accuracy and robustness of this new technique.

 Our research has been supported by multiple grants from the National Cancer Institute (K99/R00 CA166186, R01 CA193730, R01 CA222512) at the NIH.